 Microsoft Windows dependencies on Microsoft Internet Information Services (IIS) and Microsoft Active Directory (AD).

-API and package incompatibilities with newer cross-platform .NET versions, such as .NET Core 3.1, .NET 5, and .NET 6.
+API and package incompatibilities with newer cross-platform .NET versions, such as .NET Core 3.1, .NET 5, .NET 6 and .NET 7.

 Toolkit for .NET Refactoring scans third-party and internal packages to classify them as compatible or incompatible.
 For each incompatible package, Toolkit for .NET Refactoring provides replacement options, if they are available.